micka-coder/talmedia/tanakh/judges/tanakh-judges-chapter-15-rashi_en.md

 ### passuk 19
 <b> The socket [lit. "the mortar"].</b> The socket where the tooth is set is shaped like a mortar.
-<b>Ein Hakorei.</b> "The wellspring which materialized through the cry of the one who called out to Adonoy."
+<b>Ein Hakorei.</b> "The wellspring which materialized through the cry of the one who called out to Hachem."

 >Credit : sefaris
 >License : CC-BY